 Differentiated activities in Dimensions Math make this series a little more adaptable to children of varying abilities, although it still seems primarily geared toward children of average to advanced ability.

-For each course there are two student textbooks and two student workbooks covering parts A and B of each course, plus two teacher’s guides in large, coil-bound books.
-Both student textbooks and workbooks for levels PK and K are in full color, but for level 1, textbooks are in color while workbooks are black and white.
+For each course, there are two student textbooks and two student workbooks covering parts A and B of each course, plus two teacher’s guides in large, coil-bound books.
+Both student textbooks and workbooks for levels PK and K are in full color, but for levels 1 and 2, textbooks are in color while workbooks are black and white.

 In addition to course books, you will need to use other resource material available free online at dimensionsmath.com.
 There you will find resources under four categories: blackline masters, lesson materials, letters home, and videos.